stadt-bielefeld/bielefeldGEOCLIENT/dev/README.md

 **Note**: Other commands are also set in the `manage.py`.
 You can check which commands exist by running `FLASK_APP=manage.py flask --help`

+## Debugging the application

+# With VSCODE
+A debug configuration is provided and can be found in `.vscode/launch.json`.
+If you are using a custom config file for your application, you have to change it's path in `FLASK_MUNIMAP_CONFIG`.
+Then all you need to do is start debugging with vscode

+# With PyCharm
+TODO

 ## Testing the application